-d.
-Litigation:

-1. In 2003, the Brazilian tax authority filed a claim against the Company's inactive subsidiary in Brazil, SPC International Ltda. (the "Brazilian Subsidiary"), for the payment of taxes allegedly due from the Brazilian Subsidiary.
+- d.
+Litigation: - 1.
+In 2003, the Brazilian tax authority filed a claim against the Company's inactive subsidiary in Brazil, SPC International Ltda. (the "Brazilian Subsidiary"), for the payment of taxes allegedly due from the Brazilian Subsidiary.
 After numerous hearings and appeals at various appellate levels in Brazil, the Supreme Court ruled against the Brazilian Subsidiary in final non-appealable decisions published in June 2017.
 As of December 31, 2021, the total amount of this claim, including interest, penalties and legal fees is approximately \$6,423, of which approximately \$724 is the principal.
 The Brazilian tax authorities initiated foreclosure proceedings against the Brazilian Subsidiary and certain of its former managers.
-The foreclosure proceedings against the former manager were cancelled by court in a final and not appealable decision issued in July 2017.
-While foreclosure and other collection proceedings are pending against the Brazilian Subsidiary, based on Brazilian external counsel's opinion, the Company believes that the Brazilian Subsidiary has solid arguments to sustain its position that further collection proceedings and inclusion of any additional co-obligors in the tax foreclosure certificate are barred due to statute of limitation and that the foreclosure procedures cannot legally be redirected to other group entities and managers who were not initially cited in the foreclosure proceeding due to the passage of the statute of limitation.
+The foreclosure proceedings against the Brazilian Subsidiary, based on Brazilian subsidiary has solid arguments to sustain its position that further collection proceedings and inclusion of any additional co-obligors in the tax foreclosure certificate are barred due to statute of limitation and that the foreclosure procedures cannot legally be redirected to other group entities and managers who were not initially cited in the foreclosure proceeding due to the passage of the statute of limitation.
 Accordingly, the Company believes that the chances that such redirection will lead to a loss recognition are remote.